Disasters happen - don't think if, think when

 Thousands of South Australians are affected by emergencies every year.

 In bushfires, people and animals die and properties are destroyed.
 The Sampson Flat bushfire in January 2015 cost over $36 million, while people lost their lives in the Pinery bushfire in November 2015.

 During heat waves, hundreds of people are affected by heat-related illnesses.
 During the February 2014 heatwave in SA, 275 people were taken to hospital suffering from heat exhaustion or heat stroke.

 Homes are destroyed and people die in house fires.
-On average there are 1,000 structural fires and four house-fire-related deaths per year in SA.
+On average there are 1,000 structural fires and four house-fire-related deaths each year in SA.